JimDesu/basis-lang/spec.md

 - **The typechecker enforces the defining-frame ceiling structurally.** Fexpr-typed values are recognized syntactically (by the `<*>` marker) and forbidden from assignment to anything that could outlive their defining frame: object fields holding fexpr-typed values are restricted; productive parameters of fexpr type are forbidden; pointers to fexpr-typed slots are forbidden; bare-identifier copy of fexpr values is forbidden; capture of fexpr values by lambdas is forbidden.
 The full enumeration of fexpr restrictions A–G is in §8.13; the type-side commitment recorded here is that the family-distinguishing type marker `<*>` is what makes the structural enforcement possible.
 The motivating concern for the nominal distinction is ceiling-tracking.
 Under the defining-frame ceiling rule, the typechecker must distinguish fexpr-typed values from ordinary command-typed values syntactically — otherwise a fexpr would be assignable to any `:<>` slot and would escape its defining-frame ceiling.
 The `<*>` marker provides the required syntactic distinction at parameter declarations, in any other type-position where a fexpr-typed slot must be specifically declared, and at the assignment positions that the structural restrictions test.

-The interaction of fexpr-typed parameters with class-method dispatch — including the `FexprFailure` standard tag, the fexpr-relevance taint axis parallel to the READ contract, and the per-instance defaults-incompatibility — is in §9.20.
+The interaction of fexpr-typed parameters with class-method dispatch — including the `FexprFailure` standard message, the fexpr-relevance taint axis parallel to the READ contract, and the per-instance defaults-incompatibility — is in §9.20.
 Variants with fexpr candidates are admissible only under specific containment conditions; the rule is in §8.5's Restriction C and §8 generally.

 The fexpr-typed family rounds out the type forms of Basis.
 The type forms admitted by the language — buffer primitives, domains, records, unions, aliases, enums, pointers, objects, variants, command-typed values, and fexpr-typed values — together cover every value the language recognizes.
 Each form has a clear position in the buffer-backed/non-buffer split (§5.1), a clear construction surface (§7), and a clear interaction with parameter modes (§6) and class dispatch (§9).
 The compositions among them are governed by the containment rule (§5.1) and the subsumption rules (§5.5, §5.7, §4.2, §5.15); every other type-crossing is explicit.